How to Install Docker on Fedora 28 / Fedora 27

-Now, install the latest version of Docker community edition using the following command.
+Now, install the latest version of Docker community edition using dnf command.

-Now you have Docker installed onto your machine, start the Docker service in case if it is not started automatically after the installation
+Now, you have Docker installed on your machine.
+Start the Docker service in case if it is not started automatically after the installation

 # docker run -it fedora echo Hello-World